InfiniView-AI/MotionMingle/README.md

 **Date of project start:** 2023-09-16

-**This project is the McMaster University Software Engineering 2023-2024 Capstone Project.**
+**McMaster University Software Engineering 2023-2024 Capstone Project.**

 MontionMingle is an innovative online Tai Chi learning platform.
 It provides a real-time video streaming platform as a web application for both Tai-chi instructors and practitioners.